flexera-public/rsc/README.md

 - All versions with the same major number (e.g. 'v1') are intended to be "upward" compatible.
 - The 'v1' links download a specific version, so `rsc --version` will print something like 'v1.0.3' and not 'v1'
-- The latest dev version is 'v1-unstable'
+- The latest dev version is 'master'

 ### Command line